derrickny/Credibility_verification_system_Model_building_API/README.md

 ### Model Consolidation Using Ngrok

-To make the trained models accessible for predictions, the Flask API has been deployed using Ngrok for tunneling.
+To make the trained model accessible for predictions, the Flask API has been deployed using Ngrok for tunneling.
 The consolidated model can be accessed using the following URL: [https://c90e-41-80-113-166.ngrok-free.app](https://c90e-41-80-113-166.ngrok-free.app).

 ### Testing the Deployed Model